-In 1964, recognizing his uncompromising patriotism, his devotion to work, and his more than thirty years of service as a Navy artist, Beau was granted their most prestigious civilian award, the Navy Meritorious Public Service Citation.
+In 1964, recognizing his uncompromising patriotism, his devotion to work, and his more than forty-five years of service painting naval subjects, Beau was awarded the Navy’s most prestigious civilian award, the Navy Meritorious Public Service Citation.

-Beau continued his work for the Navy until the end of his life.
-In 1966, he traveled to Vietnam to record the Navy's small craft operations against the Viet Cong, but his active participation with the Navy slowed considerably, after visiting Vietnam.
-In subsequent years, he and Dot traveled extensively, visiting Navy friends and other acquaintances throughout the world.
-Beau never did retire.
-A backlog of commissions kept him painting five days a week.
-On the stairwell of their Laguna Hills home, a woven mat from an English pub with the words "Take Courage", gave Beau the inspiration to climb the stairs every day to his studio to paint, well into his eighties.
+Beau continued his work for the Navy throughout his final years.
+In 1966, at the age of 76, he traveled secretly to Vietnam to record the Navy's small craft operations against the Viet Cong on the Mekong River.
+His Navy travels began to slow after Vietnam.
+Instead, he traveled extensively with Dot, his wife, Together for the first time, they visited Navy friends and acquaintances throughout the world.
+Beau never did officially retire, but the necessities of age did require him to slow down.
+A persistent backlog of commissions kept him painting in his studio throughout his later years.
+On the stairwell of his Laguna Hills studio/home, a woven banner from an English pub was proudly displayed with the words "Take Courage".
+This banner gave Beau the inspiration to climb the stairs each day and paint in his studio, well into his late eighties.

-On January 23, 1978, Beau passed away, survived by his wife, four children, thirteen grandchildren, and eight great-grandchildren.
+On January 23, 1978, Beau passed away at his home in Laguna Hills, California.
+He was survived by his wife, four children, thirteen grandchildren, and eight great-grandchildren.

-Learning of Beau's death, his good friend, Admiral Arleigh Burke, wrote to Dot: "Great talent is given to but few men, and Beau gained the respect and admiration of his peers by his great paintings.
+On learning of Beau's death, his longtime friend, Admiral Arleigh Burke, former Chief of Naval Operations, wrote to Dot: "Great talent is given to but few men and Beau gained the respect and admiration of his peers by his great paintings.
 But he also gained even more ardent admiration from those of us who were not expert in his difficult field, but who, as sailors realized that Beau put the spirit of the sea into his paintings as it is felt and cannot be expressed by those who go down to the sea in ships.
 Beau loved the sea and his work showed it.
 He loved the Navy as few men do, and Navy people in generations to come will be grateful to him for his inspiring paintings....He was beloved for his personal characteristics...
 He was a man of great integrity coupled with unusual understanding.
 He was a great man.
 He will be sorely missed."